eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 Skill set for roles in digital VLSI verification:
 + initial sandbox verification
 + skill set:
+	- Verification of Tenstorrent's digital IP and SOC logic, using advanced verification methodologies - UVM, FPGA prototyping, emulation
+	- Creation of test plans
+	- Writing testbenches, checkers and tests, models, assertions and irritators
+	- Creating functional coverage points
+	- Reviewing verification results and metrics and driving the verification convergence towards tape-out
+	- Performance and power verification and validation of Tenstorrent's IP and SOC
+	- Bachelor/Master in Electrical/Computer Engineering/Engineering Science
+	- Expert in hardware verification languages (SystemVerilog, SystemC)
+	- Experience with UVM and coverage driven constrained random verification
+	- Experience with Low power verification techniques
+	- Excellent programming skills.
+C/C++ as well as scripting languages (Perl, tcl)
+	- Deep interest in computer architecture, under-the-hood details of machine learning frameworks, GPU programming and methods for efficient parallelization of deep learning execution
++ skill set:
+	- Functional verification of high-performance CPUs going into industry leading AI/ML architecture.
+The person coming into this role will help define DV strategies and execute on them while working alongside with a group of highly experienced engineers across various domains of the AI chip.
+	- Define DV requirements for design changes resulting from rapidly evolving AI/ML models; work with engineers across domains to understand real world use cases
+	- Develop DV testplans for ISA and microarchitecture and execute on them
+	- Design and develop component, block and core level testbenches including stimulus engines, microarchitectural models, checkers
+	- Build architectural tools for ISA level verification
+	- Develop stimulus generators that scale from pre-silicon to emulation and post-silicon domain
+	- Evaluate and integrate open-source toolchains into the DV flow
+	- Develop DV environment, tools and infrastructure to enable functional verification for pre-silicon, emulation and post-silicon
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of experience
+	- Experience with computer architecture/system components/network/fabric as a part of a CPU, ASIC or SOC design team
+	- Verification methodologies and techniques – Simulation/debug, TB development, stimulus, checking, coverage, infrastructure, tools
+	- Experience with C++ / SV / UVM as well as scripting languages
+	- Experience with assembly level programming
+	- Experience with hardware description languages (Verilog, VHDL) and simulators (VCS, NC, Verilator)
+	- Strong problem solving and debug skills across various levels of design hierarchies
++ skill set:
+	- Develop DV testplans for ISA and microarchitecture and execute on them
+	- Design and develop component, block and core level testbenches including stimulus engines, microarchitectural models, checkers and coverage models
+	- Build architectural tools for ISA level verification
+	- Develop stimulus generators that scale from pre-silicon to emulation and post-silicon domain
+	- Develop DV environment, tools and infrastructure to enable functional verification for pre-silicon, emulation and post-silicon
+	- BS/MS/PhD in EE/ECE/CE/CS with a strong GPA
+	- Knowledge of computer architecture/system components/network/fabric, prior internship working in these domains preferred
+	- Strong academic skills or internship experience in verification methodologies and techniques – Simulation/debug, TB development, stimulus, checking, coverage
+	- Academic projects in C++ / SV / UVM as well knowledge of scripting languages
+	- Understanding of assembly level programming
+	- Knowledge of hardware description languages (Verilog, VHDL)
+	- Strong problem solving and debug skills across various levels of design hierarchies
+	- Understanding of deep learning concepts and familiarity with popular machine learning frameworks and models is a plus
++ skill set:
+	- In this role, you will learn Functional verification of high-performance CPUs going into industry leading AI/ML architecture.
+You will be mentored by and work alongside a group of highly experienced engineers across various domains of the AI chip.
+	- Develop and execute DV testplans for ISA and microarchitecture
+	- Understand and debug RTL code for the CPU and help make changes to the design
+	- Help with development of architectural tools for ISA level verification
+	- Write C/assembly based stimulus that scales from pre-silicon to emulation and post-silicon domain
+	- Help with infrastructure and tool development for RTL, Performance and DV environments
+	- Support development and integration of testbench components such as microarchitectural models, checkers and coverage
+	- Senior year BS/MS or PhD candidate in EE/ECE/CE/CS with a strong GPA
+	- Prior academic work in the field of computer architecture, internship experience preferred
+	- Academic projects in C++ / SV / UVM as well knowledge of scripting languages
+	- Understanding of assembly level programming
+	- Knowledge of hardware description languages (Verilog, VHDL)
+	- Strong academic skills or internship experience in verification methodologies and techniques – Simulation/debug, TB development, stimulus, checking, coverage
+	- Strong problem solving and analytical skills
++ skill set:
+	- Design and development of scalable verification infrastructure for high performance CPUs going into industry leading AI/ML architecture.
+The person coming into this role will help define DV methodology and create tools and flows that will enable a multi-discipline and multi-site team to execute flawlessly.
+The person in this role will collaborate with a group of highly experienced engineers across various domains of the AI chip.
+	- Architecture and hands-on development of scalable solutions that are leveraged for DV testbenches, architectural tools, RTL development and performance modelling across CPU, compute engines and SOCs
+	- Development of automation systems for the entire design team
+	- Engage with leading industry vendors and 3rd party IP providers, drive integration of external tools and IPs in the design flow
+	- Experience with open-source tool-flows and deployment of applicable tools and infrastructure in the design flow; drive tool decisions for build vs leverage vs buy
+	- Own regular block/chip/emulation regressions
+	- Experience with development of DV tools and infrastructure and large-scale regression environments is required, extensive debug of automation workflows
+	- Knowledge of EDA tools, strong understanding of simulators.
+Hands-on experience working with emulation environment and tools is a plus
+	- Expertise developing tools for revision control, prior experience with git preferred
+	- Very strong programming skills in C/C++, scripting skills in Python, Tcl, Perl
+	- Knowledge of multiple testbench methodologies, proficiency in UVM is a plus
+	- Strong problem solving and debug skills across various levels of design hierarchies
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of industry experience
++ skill set:
 	- Flex Logix is looking for Verification Engineers to join our growing team.
 You will be involved in functional verification and emulation of Inference SoC and EFLX (embedded FPGA) cores in different process nodes.
 	- Responsible for all aspects of verification and emulation.
 	- Integration of industry standard Verification IPs.